Don’t spoil your trip by incurring hefty, on-the-spot fines. Know what’s allowed and what isn’t, and consider the people who live here.

 Amsterdam's historic centre is a place where families live and communities thrive.
-Residents live harmoniously alongside visitors; as long as the visitors are able to behave with respect and decorum.
-It’s a two-way thing.
-You respect our city, we’ll respect you.
-The more social responsibility you show, the better your experience will be.
-Respect our residents and keep your noise to a minimum.
+Please respect our residents and keep your noise to a minimum.
 Put your litter in the bins and don’t soil people’s doorsteps.
-Act like a grown-up and let people go about their lives in peace.
+Please be aware of the law, and our on-the-spot fines for bad behaviour (above).

-Amsterdam is a famously easy-going city.
-Visitors and residents are free to be who they want to be, and have their religious, political and sexual views respected.
+Amsterdam is a famously easy-going city with room for everybody, regardless of your nationality, political beliefs or sexual preference.
+Visitors and residents are free to be who they want to be, and have their views and choices respected.
 Hate crimes against members of the LGBTI community, other minority communities or religions will never, ever be tolerated.

 Definition: Urinating, defecating or vomiting in a public place

 Definition: Being drunk in public spaces such as streets, parks and squares.
-Please note that it is forbidden to carry alcohol in some parts of the city, including the Red Light District, Leidseplein and Rembrandtplein.
+Please note that it is forbidden to drink alcohol in public or carry open cans and bottles of alcoholic drinks in some parts of the city, including the Red Light District, Leidseplein and Rembrandtplein.

 Definition: Disturbing the peace of local residents